vippsas/vipps-report-api/api-guide/settlement.md

 ```

 If you are integrating an accounting system for many customers, it can be
-relevant to poll this endpoint many times as you will continue to see new
+relevant to poll [this endpoint][get-ledgers-endpoint] many times as you will continue to see new
 ledgers appear for different customers as they
 [grant your accounting system access to their data](overview.md#give-access-to-an-accounting-partner).